santiment/sanr-pos-network/README.md

 ## 2. Run `./scripts/create_mnemonic.sh`
 Follow these steps:
  Choose language: `English`
- Specify the number of validators: `Same amount NUM_VALIDATORS` Enter account address from .env (REWARD_RECIPIENT_ADDRESS) **(you should have access to this account)** Confirm account address
+ Specify the number of validators: `1`
+ Enter account address from .env (REWARD_RECIPIENT_ADDRESS) **(you should have access to this account)** Confirm account address
  Choose language: `English`